Flight-Free-UK/flight_free_uk_website/source/posts/consultation-on-air-passenger-duty-apd.html.markdown

 Domestic air routes are not, in general, necessary to improve connectivity within the UK, because there are few UK towns that are not well connected by rail.
 For those towns that are particularly isolated, that can be addressed through the Public Service Obligation system or with an APD exemption, and indeed, this is already the case.

 The busiest air route in the UK is London-Edinburgh, a major domestic route that is served by at least two different train lines.
-Reducing APD is likely to bring more people to the main routes, where alternatives are more likely to exist, rather than improve connectivity in more distant areas.
+Reducing APD is likely to bring more people to the main routes, where low-carbon alternatives are more likely to exist, rather than improve connectivity in more distant areas.

 > "Reducing APD is likely to bring more people to the main routes, rather than improve connectivity in more distant areas."

 The number of domestic passenger flights has declined every year since 2005.
 There is little evidence that APD is the reason for this.
-Given the timing of the decline, there's a possibility that the decline was caused by increased airport security.
+Given the timing of the decline, there's a possibility that it was caused by increased airport security.
 [This FT analysis](https://www.ft.com/content/a5929e56-3f21-11e9-b896-fe36ec32aece) puts it down to a combination of 'taxes, improved train services and market economics'.
 Consolidation onto fewer routes and larger planes with lower fares has also played a part.

 ## Environmental objectives

 We are pleased to see that the government acknowledges that the transport sector, including aviation, has a crucial role in tackling the problem of climate change and reaching the target of net zero by 2050.
 UK aviation is responsible for 8% of the UK’s carbon emissions, the vast majority of which are from international aviation.

 However, the method by which net zero will be reached relies mainly on technology and offsetting.
 The government mentions the Jet Zero Council (using technology and innovation to address emissions), SAF (sustainable aviation fuel), and CORSIA (offsetting) as its methods of reducing emissions from aviation.
 There is no mention of the most simple and reliable method of reducing emissions, which is to reduce demand.
 Demand reduction can happen now, through taxation.
-Yet this taxation consultation speaks only of reducing tax, which will increase demand and increase emissions, therefore increasing our reliance on techno-fixes.
+Yet this taxation consultation speaks only of reducing tax, which will increase demand and increase emissions, therefore increasing our reliance on techno fixes.

 > "There is no mention of the most simple and reliable method of reducing emissions, which is to reduce demand."

 Relying on technological solutions is difficult when none of the solutions are currently in commercial use.
 Many commentators state that, for techno fixes to have an impact in terms of our net zero targets, they need to be ready now.
-Electric planes, biofuels, and hydrogen technology will all play a part in reducing emissions from flying, but none are without their own environmental impact, and it’s [likely that none will be put into commercial use before 2035](/post/2021-podcast-series-can-we-fly-carbon-neutral/).
-Short term tax breaks with their associated increase in demand should not be given on a future promise of techno fixes.
+Electric planes, biofuels and hydrogen technology will all play a part in reducing emissions from flying, but none are without their own environmental impact, and it’s [likely that none will be put into commercial use before 2035](/post/2021-podcast-series-can-we-fly-carbon-neutral/).
+Short term tax breaks should not be given on a future promise of techno fixes.

 Offsetting is not an effective alternative to demand reduction, and indeed has the effect of making consumers think their emissions don’t count, leading to a continuation of, or an increase in, polluting behaviour.